Planning for Safe Semesters

-Leaders from across every division on campus are working diligently to develop plans that allow the University to respond with flexibility as the COVID-19 pandemic continues to unfold.
+Leaders from across every division on campus collaborated to develop plans that allow the University to respond with flexibility as the COVID-19 pandemic continues to unfold.

 Our work is guided by the following principles:

 Care for Our Community -- The health and safety of the UNC Charlotte community are our top priorities, especially those members of Niner Nation who may be most vulnerable to COVID-19.
 We place these things above all else.

 Informed Decision Making -- Our decisions are informed by the recommendations of experts at the Centers for Disease Control (CDC), the American College Health Association, the Occupational Safety and Health Administration (OSHA) and guidance from local and state public health officials.
 We have created practices, operating procedures and a culture that takes public health guidance seriously.

 Agility in Response -- The COVID-19 pandemic is an unprecedented and rapidly evolving situation.
 We understand the agility to respond to emerging information is necessary to protect the health and safety of our campus.

 Student Success -- We are committed to preserving the rich learning environment that is a hallmark of the UNC Charlotte experience.
 We will continue to offer support services to our students, whether in person or online, and we have incorporated digital learning elements into all courses to deliver high-quality instruction while providing the flexibility needed in this new environment.

 Collaboration and Inclusion -- It will take the work of every member of Niner Nation for us to meet the current challenges we face.
 Whenever possible, feedback will be sought by relevant stakeholders in the decision-making process.
 We plan to offer an exceptional education to our students and a supportive work environment for our employees.
 We must recognize the additional challenges some in our community face as a result of COVID-19, and we must assign value to the wellbeing of those around us to foster a caring environment and place of belonging for all members of Niner Nation.